Fujifilm X-E2S vs X-T100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-E2S and Fujifilm X-T100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-E2S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
+Both the X-E2S and the X-T100 have been discontinued, but can regularly be found used on eBay.
+The X-E2S was replaced by the Fujifilm X-E3, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-E2S and the Fujifilm X-T100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Faster burst: Shoots at higher frequency (7 vs 6 flaps/sec) to capture the decisive moment.

 - Less heavy: Is lighter (by 98g or 22 percent) and hence easier to carry around.

 - More heavily discounted: Has been available for much longer (launched in January 2016).